 - Self-selection - Every individual was empowered with their choice of what to work on.
 It wasn’t pre-determined by their manager or anyone else - it was 24 hours of freedom.

 - Team spirit - There was a strong sense of collaboration and making our teammates proud.
 We said we would build something, and we weren’t stopping until we did.

 It was an immensely gratifying, challenging and fun Hackathon.
 There were 13 teams in total, made up of engineers, UX designers, marketers and the odd salesperson, with some incredible projects brought to life in 24 hours.
-To get a feel for the action, check out the video below, created by our Marketing Comms Coordinator, Ashleigh.
+To get a feel for the action, check out the video below, created by our Events & Communications Manager, Ashleigh.
 And if you’d like to be involved in our next one, check out the careers page - we’re always on the hunt for people wanting to help us push the boundaries.